Key Points

 - Use

-variable = valueto assign a value to a variable. - Use
+variable = valueto assign a name to a value. - Use

 Analyzing Patient Data